Do I need an Assessor Qualification as an IQA?

-Nowhere in the IQA specification does it say that IQA learners must be qualified Assessors.
-But having said that, we believe the Knowledge, Skills and Behaviours you will learn with an Assessor qualification are vital to becoming an effective IQA.
+Nowhere in the IQA specification does it say that trainee IQAs must be qualified Assessors.
+Having said that, we believe the Knowledge, Skills and Behaviours you will learn with an Assessor qualification are vital to becoming an effective IQA.
 Plus, 9 times out of 10 an employer will look for you to hold both Assessor and IQA qualifications.

 After all, how can an IQA know an Assessor is doing their job properly, if they don’t know how to assess properly?